 downlink: A unidirectional link from an access point (AP) to one or more non-AP stations (STAs) or a unidirectional link from a non-AP destination directional multi-gigabit (DMG) STA to a non-AP source DMG STA.

-downlink (DL) high-efficiency (HE) multi-user (MU) physical layer (PHY) protocol data unit (PPDU) (DL HE MU PPDU): An HE MU PPDU transmitted by an access point (AP).
+downlink (DL) high-efficiency (HE) multi-user (MU) physical layer (PHY) protocol data unit (PPDU): [DL HE MU PPDU] An HE MU PPDU transmitted by an access point (AP).
 This PPDU carries one or more PHY service data units (PSDUs) for one or more users.

-downlink multi-user multiple input, multiple output (DL-MU-MIMO): A technique by which an access point (AP) with more than one antenna transmits a physical layer (PHY) protocol data unit (PPDU) to multiple receiving non-AP stations (STAs) over the same radio frequencies, wherein each non-AP STA simultaneously receives one or more distinct space-time streams.
+downlink multi-user multiple input, multiple output: [DL MU-MIMO] A technique by which an access point (AP) with more than one antenna transmits a physical layer (PHY) protocol data unit (PPDU) to multiple receiving non-AP stations (STAs) over the same radio frequencies, wherein each non-AP STA simultaneously receives one or more distinct space-time streams.

-downlink multi-user multiple input, multiple output (DL-MU-MIMO) physical layer (PHY) protocol data unit (PPDU): A PPDU using the DL-MU-MIMO technique.
+downlink multi-user multiple input, multiple output (DL MU-MIMO) physical layer (PHY) protocol data unit (PPDU): [DL MU-MIMO PPDU] A PPDU using the DL MU-MIMO technique.

-doze beacon interval (D-BI): In a directional multi-gigabit (DMG) basic service set (BSS) or personal basic service set (PBSS), a beacon interval of a power save mode wakeup schedule during which a station (STA) is expected to be in the doze state for most of the portions of the beacon interval.
+doze beacon interval: [D-BI] In a directional multi-gigabit (DMG) basic service set (BSS) or personal basic service set (PBSS), a beacon interval of a power save mode wakeup schedule during which a station (STA) is expected to be in the doze state for most of the portions of the beacon interval.

 dynamic bandwidth operation: A feature of a very high throughput (VHT) station (STA) in which the request-to-send/clear-to-send (RTS/CTS) exchange, using non-high-throughput (non-HT) duplicate physical layer (PHY) protocol data units (PPDUs), negotiates a potentially reduced channel width (compared to the channel width indicated by the RTS) for subsequent transmissions within the current transmission opportunity (TXOP).

-dynamic frequency selection (DFS) owner: A station (STA) in an independent basic service set (IBSS) or off-channel tunneled direct link setup (TDLS) direct link that takes responsibility for selecting the next channel after radar is detected operating in a channel.
+dynamic frequency selection (DFS) owner: [DFS owner] A station (STA) in an independent basic service set (IBSS) or off-channel tunneled direct link setup (TDLS) direct link that takes responsibility for selecting the next channel after radar is detected operating in a channel.
 Due to the nature of IBSSs, it cannot be guaranteed that there is a single DFS owner at any particular time and the protocol is robust to this situation.

-EAPOL-Key confirmation key (KCK): A key used to integrity-check an EAPOL-Key frame.
+EAPOL-Key confirmation key: [KCK] A key used to integrity-check an EAPOL-Key frame.

-EAPOL-Key encryption key (KEK): A key used to encrypt the Key Data field in an EAPOL-Key frame.
+EAPOL-Key encryption key: [KEK] A key used to encrypt the Key Data field in an EAPOL-Key frame.

 EAPOL-Key frame: A Data frame that carries all or part of an IEEE 802.1X Extensible Authentication Protocol (EAP) over local area network (LAN) (EAPOL) protocol data unit (PDU) of type EAPOL-Key.